 Immediately report any breach or suspected breach of PII to the FPO responsible for the grant, and to ETA Information Security at ETA.CSIRT@dol.gov, (202) 693-3444, and follow any instructions received from officials of the Department of Labor.

-Access to Records: (2 CFR§ 200.336)

-(a) Records of non-Federal entities.
-The Federal awarding agency, Inspectors General, the Comptroller General of the United States, and the pass-through entity, or any of their authorized representatives, must have the right of access to any documents, papers, or other records of the non-Federal entity which are pertinent to the Federal award, in order to make audits, examinations, excerpts, and transcripts.
-The right also includes timely and reasonable access to the non-Federal entity's personnel for the purpose of interview and discussion related to such documents.

-(b) Only under extraordinary and rare circumstances would such access include review of the true name of victims of a crime.
-Routine monitoring cannot be considered extraordinary and rare circumstances that would necessitate access to this information.
-When access to the true name of victims of a crime is necessary, appropriate steps to protect this sensitive information must be taken by both the non-Federal entity and the Federal awarding agency.
-Any such access, other than under a court order or subpoena pursuant to a bona fide confidential investigation, must be approved by the head of the Federal awarding agency or delegate.

-(c) Expiration of right of access.
-The rights of access in this section are not limited to the required retention period but last as long as the records are retained.
-Federal awarding agencies and pass-through entities must not impose any other access requirements upon non-Federal entities.

 Limitation of Public Access to Records:

-Personal records of program registrants will be private and confidential, and will not be disclosed to the public.
+Personal records of program registrants will be private and confidential and will not be disclosed to the public.
 Personal information may be made available to partners or service providers on a selective basis consistent with the registrant’s signed "Release of Information" form.
-In addition, this information may be made available to persons or entities having responsibilities under WIOA including representatives of:
+In addition, this information may be made available to people or entities having responsibilities under WIOA including representatives of:

 The Department of Labor